SpM-lab/sparse-ir-tutorial/src/DLR.md

 G(\mathrm{i}\nu) = \int \mathrm{d}\omega \frac{A(\omega)}{\mathrm{i}\nu - \omega} = \sum_{p=1}^L \frac{c_p \tanh(\beta\bar{\omega}_p/2)}{\mathrm{i}\nu - \bar{\omega}_p}.
 $$

-When transforming data from IR to SPR, one can use the same transformation matrix for fermions and bosons.
+When transforming data from IR to DLR, one can use the same transformation matrix for fermions and bosons.